-Alasdair is acknowledged as one of Scotland's leading Family Law practitioners, he is particularly well known for his expertise in negotiating separation agreements for high net worth individuals.
-Chambers UK Guide describes Alasdair as "top-drawer", "incredibly efficient" and "extremely effective at what he does".
-In a recent edition, it recommends "if you need something sorted quickly, then Alasdair is the man to go to".
+Alasdair has been acknowledged for many years as one of Scotland's leading Family Law practitioners.
+He is particularly well-known for his expertise in negotiating separation agreements for high net worth individuals.
+Chambers UK Guide has described Alasdair as "top-drawer", "incredibly efficient" and "extremely effective at what he does".
+A recent edition, recommended "if you need something sorted quickly, then Alasdair is the man to go to".

 Alasdair is accredited by the Law Society of Scotland as a Specialist in Family Law and he is a member of the Family Law Association.
 His reputation in his field was acknowledged in 1996 when he was elected President of the Edinburgh Bar Association, a position that he held for two years.
-He sat as a Member of the Sheriff Court Rules Council for Scotland for six years and in 2011 he was admitted as a Fellow of the International Academy of Matrimonial Lawyers.
+He sat as a Member of the Sheriff Court Rules Council for Scotland for six years.
 Alasdair is a member of the Family Law Arbitration Group Scotland (FLAGs) and is accredited by the organisation as an arbitrator.

 In 2011, Alasdair was honoured to be admitted as a Fellow of the International Academy of Matrimonial Lawyers, a worldwide association of practising lawyers who are recognised by their peers as the most experienced and expert family law specialists in their respective countries.

 Away from the office, Alasdair has a passion for golf and is a member of a number of clubs including the Honourable Company of Edinburgh Golfers.
 His other principal interests are football and food & wine.